mongodb/mongo-kafka/docs/sink.md

 [StringConverter](https://kafka.apache.org/21/javadoc/index.html?org/apache/kafka/connect/storage/StringConverter.html) the expected
 Strings have to be valid JSON._

+See the excellent Confluent post [serializers explained](https://www.confluent.io/blog/kafka-connect-deep-dive-converters-serialization-explained) for more information about Kafka data serialization.

 ### Supported Sink Record Structure
 Currently the connector is able to process Kafka Connect SinkRecords with